Niloy-Chakraborty/G_best-Guided-Cuckoo-Search-Algorithm/README.md

 ### Efficient Design of FIR filter using G_best Guided Cuckoo Search Algorithm

-This is a part of my Bachelor Project.
+This work is a part of my Bachelor Thesis.

 #### Abstract:
 -------------